The European market potential for fonio

 Italy – large wheat-processing industry

 Italy was among the first European countries to adopt fonio.
-The application to authorise fonio as a novel food in Europe came from the Italian Obà food group, which assessed the Italian market and the potential of fonio.
+The application to authorise fonio as a novel food in Europe came from the Italian Obà food group.
 Obà serves both the consumer and the business-to-business markets with fonio grains and flour.
-These pioneering companies are crucial to the promotion of fonio as a new ingredient in Italy’s traditional food market.
+Pioneering companies are crucial to the promotion of fonio as a new ingredient in Italy’s traditional food market.

 Italy offers good prospects for fonio and could be a good first-target market.
 Having a large wheat-based industry, there is interest in alternative gluten-free products in the Italian market.

 Italy has a large industry that works with wheat for bread, pizzas and pastas.
 The country is also among the largest European markets for gluten-free products.
-In 2019, almost 20% of the Italian population consumed gluten-free products, despite the fact that only 6% have been diagnosed with gluten intolerance.
-One of the leading Italian brands of gluten-free products is Schär.
+In 2020, 23% of Italians stated they sometimes consume gluten-free food, while 6% ate gluten-free on a regular or daily basis.
+The Italian company Schär is one of the leading European brands for gluten-free products, but also traditional producers such as Barilla have developed gluten-free product lines.
+Obà produces gluten-free pastas with fonio.
 The demand for gluten-free ingredients will help new grains such as fonio to gain acceptance.

-Figure 5: Obà Food – Europe’s fonio frontrunner
+Figure 8: Obà Food – one of Europe’s fonio frontrunners

 Source: Wikimedia Commons, Gabbri.gabbri; CC BY-SA 4.0

-Also, German consumers are becoming increasingly interested in ancient grains and foods of high nutritional value.
-Fonio would fit perfectly in this trend.
-German consumers who appreciate super grains are usually also focused on eating natural and clean products.
-This means that your fonio needs to be free of any chemical residues, and preferably organically cultivated.
 You can tap into this trend by getting in touch with Gebana, a social enterprise that in 2022 imported over 3.5 tonnes of fonio from Togo.
-Using a crowdfunding model to finance the import of fonio into Germany, Gebana is planning to expand its imports and facilitate direct trade between producers in Africa and consumers in Germany.
+Using a crowdfunding model to finance the import of fonio, Gebana is planning to expand its imports and facilitate direct trade between producers in Africa and consumers in Europe.

 Tip:

-4. Which trends influence the European fonio market?
+4. What opportunities and threats are there in the European fonio market?

 The growing cultivation of fonio in West Africa allows for a steady supply.
 Trends such as a growing demand for healthy superfoods and consumers’ awareness of the social and environmental impacts of food production are influencing the European market.
 These trends can potentially help in matching the increasing fonio supply with demand, but some risks should be taken into account.